sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/custom-auth-python.md

 Specifically, our function performs the following tasks:

 - Extracts the *Date* and *Authorization* headers from the request and verifies that the *Authorization* header is structured correctly, using our *parse_auth_header* function.
 We store the extracted *Authorization* header fields in the *parse_dict* dictionary.
 If the structure is invalid then a 400 bad request response is returned to Tyk Gateway, using our *set_response_error* function.
 - We use our *verify_hmac_signature* function to compute and verify the HMAC signature.
-A 400 bad request error is returned to the Gateway if HMAC signature verification fails, due to an unrecognised HMAC algorithm.
+A 400 bad request error is returned to the Gateway if HMAC signature verification fails, due to an unrecognized HMAC algorithm.
 - A 401 unauthorised error response is returned to the Gateway under the following conditions:

     - The client HMAC signature and the computed HMAC signature do not match.